almibe/ligature-rs/README.md

 Note that identifiers with underscores are reserved for internal use and end users cannot create them by themselves.

 Identifiers can be something that is meaningful like an IRI/URL, an id from an existing system, a name, or it can be an incrementing id via the `newEntity` method.
-Below is an example statement using identifiers in Rust format.
+Below is an example statement using identifiers in Kotlin format.

 `tx.addStatement(Entity("Emily"), Entity("loves"), Entity("cats"), default)`